rusty-octopus/qrand/README.md

 1. Define first simple interfaces & write unit tests
     * Rename get_j_th_of_n_th to get_elem_of_dim
 2. Start with Sobol 2-Dimensional (enables visualization in plots)
+    * Extract directional numbers from sobol.cc and use the first 2 dimensions for the implementation
 3. Find out how to write "pure virtual" interfaces / static factoy pattern in Rust
 4. Extract and heavily test own `fract` function
 5. Then initialisation